filipmihajlov/KotlinMultiplatformSdk/README.md

 # Kotlin Multiplatform SDK Demo

 This is a Kotlin Multiplatform project targeting **Android** and **iOS**.
-It contains a shared SDK module and sample host applications for both platforms.
+It contains a shared SDK module that will be implemented in host applications for both mobile platforms.

-The project demonstrates how to:

-- Share business logic between Android and iOS.
-- Expose a clear SDK API surface for host apps.
-- Provide ready-made UI flows on Android (and SwiftUI integration on iOS).
-- Use modern multiplatform tooling in a way that is suitable for real products.
+The main points of this repo are: **generate local SDK artefacts** that you can consume from the native Showcase apps.
+Point 2 is to showcase how things are done in KMP

+- **Android:** publish AARs to **Maven Local**
+- **iOS:** build an **XCFramework** for Xcode

 ---

 ## What the SDK Demonstrates

-### Kotlin Multiplatform architecture

-- Shared domain and data layer in `commonMain`.
-- Platform-specific implementations (storage, logging, networking details) per target.
-- Clear separation between:
-    - **Public SDK API** (what host apps use).
+### Local SDK delivery model (project-specific)

+This project is set up so you can treat the shared KMP code as an SDK during development:

+- Android Showcase consumes:
-    - **Internal implementation details**.
+    - `com.example.esimsdkkmp:shared-android:<version>`
+    - `com.example.esimsdkkmp:cardkit-android:<version>` (Android wrapper)
+- iOS Showcase consumes:
+    - a generated `*.xcframework` built from the KMP module

-### Android & iOS integration
+### Android & iOS integration (in this repo)

 #### Android

-- SDK consumed as a standard Gradle module.
+- SDK is published locally as Maven artefacts.
-- Jetpack Compose UI that connects to the shared logic.
+- Host apps consume it via `mavenLocal()` and normal Gradle dependencies.

 #### iOS

-- SDK exported as a Kotlin/Native framework.
+- SDK is exported as an XCFramework.
-- Swift-friendly wrappers and SwiftUI screens that use the shared code.

-### SDK usage model

-- Host app owns **authentication**, **navigation** and **theming**.
-- SDK exposes:
-    - Public functions and models.
-    - State / flows that can be bound to the host app’s UI.
-- Sample screens show how a host app can embed SDK-provided functionality.
+- Host apps consume it by adding the `.xcframework` in Xcode (“drop-in SDK”).

 ---